 Caravans are usually the least expensive options, but also the least functional.
 Out of these three types, a caravan is the only one that you can’t drive.
 It’s a trailer that you attach to your car and tow places.
 But, they’re only the least expensive option if you already own a car – if not, they’re not something you should be considering at all.

 The upside of this is that it offers better insulation than both motorhomes and campervans, making it the better option for travel in cold weather.
 However, maneuvering a car with a trailer attached is not at all easy, and it will require some great driving skills.
-Reversing with a caravan attached can be quite challenging, since you have to be vary of the pivot point where your vehicle and the trailer meet.
+Reversing with a caravan attached can be quite challenging since you have to vary the pivot point where your vehicle and the trailer meet.
 If you’re not a skilled driver, it’s best to avoid caravans for now.

-Also, unless you’re really dedicated to life on the road, you will have to consider how to store your caravan when you’re not travelling.
+Also, unless you’re really dedicated to life on the road, you will have to consider how to store your caravan when you’re not traveling.
 You can’t just leave it out in the front yard – it has to be shielded from the elements as much as possible, to avoid rust and deterioration.

 Which type of temporary home is the best one for you?
 That will depend on your answer to the following questions, so consider them carefully!